Overview

 Performance

-In daily use, the Canndy Mini performed as a capable grab-and-go battery.
-The fixed 3.7V output produced adequate vapor with most standard cartridges.
-Flavor wasn't as nuanced as adjustable-voltage batteries could achieve, but casual users rarely noticed the difference.
+Day to day, the Canndy Mini worked fine as a grab-and-go battery.
+The 3.7V output put out decent vapor with standard cartridges.
+Flavor wasn't as dialed-in as adjustable batteries can get, but most casual users won't notice.

 Battery Life